 You’ll discover how phones and apps are designed to be addictive, and learn how the time we spend on them damages our abilities to focus, think deeply, and form new memories.
 You’ll then make customized changes to your settings, apps, environment, and mindset that will enable you to take back control of your life.

-Packed with tested strategies and practical tips—and published in more than 25 countries—How to Break Up With Your Phone is an essential, life-changing guide for everyone who owns a smartphone.
+Packed with tested strategies and practical tips—and published in 29 languages and counting—How to Break Up With Your Phone is an essential, life-changing guide for everyone who owns a smartphone.

 VITAMANIA: How vitamins revolutionized the way we think about food